-This week and weekend assignment: complete your model box and create your first rough scale model of your world in the model box.
-Create and populate your world - that means a 1⁄4" scale human figure of each character and a very rough first model in your model box.
-Also, Write a one-paragraph statement describing your mission and interpretation: why this play must be produced and how you would approach a production.
+W 09.28: Assignment due next class: Present first rough $\frac{1}{2}$ " scale model of your world in the model box.
+Create and populate your world (this means a scale figure of each character).

+W 10.05: Present a further-developed model representing significant progress from the previous session and a rough Ground Plan.
+Write a one-paragraph statement describing your mission and interpretation: why this play must be produced and how you would approach a production.
 Use assertive, dramatic language.
 Consider it a movie trailer: "In a world..."
-Style, spelling, grammar and punctuation will be graded.
+Style, spelling, grammar and punctuation will be assessed.